 This sounds obvious (and, OK, a little weird), but it’s a proven fact that people love to feel like they are helping others.
 So, if you literally start by saying, “I’d love your help,” or “I hope you’ll be able to help me out...” your chances of getting a positive response go up significantly.

 2. Be Clear

 Ask for something very specific, and make it as easy as possible for the person to say yes.
-Saying, “I'd love to know more about what you do and how you got your start” is okay, but doesn't tell someone how much of his or her time you’re after or what you’re really suggesting.
-Instead, try something like, “I'd love to take you to a quick coffee so I can hear your perspective on this industry and what it's like to work at your company.
+Saying, “I’d love to know more about what you do and how you got your start” is okay, but doesn’t tell someone how much of their time you’re after or what you’re really suggesting.
+Instead, try something like, “I’d love to take you to a quick coffee so I can hear your perspective on this industry and what it’s like to work at your company.
 I’ll actually be in your area next week and would be happy to meet you wherever is convenient for you.”

 3. Have a Hook